chenzhivis/Equity_trading_/README.md

 After getting the output of the predicted opening and closing price, I binarized the output (1 for closing is greater and 0 for other).
 Therefore, 1 would mean to long a stock.
 Since I am only longing the stock, I mapped the predicted 1's to the validation to calculate the ROI.
-This model accounts things I misaccurately predicted as well.
-As mentioned before, the return on investment is 77%
+This model accounts things that were misaccurately predicted as well.
+As mentioned before, the return on investment is 77%.

 ### Recommendations & Future
 This basic model and research can be used to help predict whether to short or long the stock price.
 In the future, I want work with an attention layer and compare my model as well as explore other trading strategies.